Mondol007/Recommendation-System-with-T5/README.md

 ### Models and Configuration:

 - Used the t5-large model for sequence-to-sequence fine-tuning.
-- Set up optimizer (AdamW) with a linear learning rate scheduler.
+- Set up an optimizer (AdamW) with a linear learning rate scheduler.
-- Configured Seq2SeqTrainingArguments with key parameters for batch size, epochs, weight decay, and evaluation strategy.
+- Configured Seq2SeqTrainingArguments with key parameters for batch size, epochs, and weight decay.

 ### Methodology:

 - Used Seq2SeqTrainer to train and evaluate the model.
-- Generated predictions, converted tokens back to text and displayed sample predictions for verification.
+- Generated predictions, converted tokens back to text, and displayed sample predictions for verification.

 ### Results: